PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

     return PyUnicode_FromString(msg);
 }
 ```
-In case of this module-level function, ```self``` parameter will be the reference to the extension module the function is attached to.
+In the case of this module-level function, ```self``` parameter will be the reference to the extension module the function is attached to.

 ### Limbs